Huntington's Disease

 Speech and Language Therapy

-Huntington’s disease can affect the ability to swallow normally.
+Huntington’s disease can affect the ability to speak or swallow normally.
 Our speech-language pathologists are experts in testing for swallowing problems (dysphagia).
 They also help develop strategies to reduce the risk of choking or aspiration pneumonia that can result from this.
 Our speech-language pathologists can offer techniques to improve speaking or thinking skills.

 Clinical Social Work